The holy grail of customer experience requires agility

 To win – both now and in the future – companies need to prioritize their customers above all.

 The demand for frictionless omnichannel experiences was high even before 2020.
-The sudden disruptions of COVID-19 only amplified it.
-As more and more brands have entered the e-commerce space, customer standards have increased.
+The sudden disruptions of COVID-19 only amplified it, and today it’s an expectation that brands offer a cross-channel journey.
+As more and more companies have entered the e-commerce space, customer standards have increased.

 Customers don’t think in terms of channels.
 They expect seamless, high-quality experiences no matter where, when, or how they shop.
 This has led to several major commerce trends.